rockstor/rockstor-doc/docker-based-rock-ons/plex-media-server.rst

 First please consider the pre-requisites for any Rockstor Rock-on; these are linked to at the :ref:`top <plex_rockon>` of this document.
-Note also that the Plex Rock-on will require a Share for your media and optionally (but recommended) another Share on which you store its configurations files.
+Note also that the Plex Rock-on will require a Share for your media and optionally (but recommended) another two more Shares, one to store its configuration files and one used internally as a temporary working during transcoding.
-This makes a total of 3 shares, one for the Rock-on system itself ie :ref:`rockons_root` that may well already have been made and an additional 1 or 2 shares depending on whether you wish to split your Plex config from its data;
+This makes a total of 4 shares, one for the Rock-on system itself ie :ref:`rockons_root` that may well already have been made and an additional 1 to 3 shares depending on whether you wish to split your Plex config, data, and transcoding working area.
+It is highly recommended that all 3 Plex Rock-on shares be created as their use and size varies greatly and will help to simplify upgrades and maintenance in the future; as well as helping to open up further possibilities for performance tuning, ie ssd for transcoding Share and varying scrub or de-fragmentation task schedules.

-this is highly recommended though.
+It is also recommended that this Rock-on be run by a dedicated user and that the above shares be owned by that user.
+The following :ref:`plex_shares` section and the later :ref:`plex_uidgidver` section detail the relevant aspects.
+If you do not already have a *non-admin non-root* user under which you would like to run Plex then please first create a **plex** user, see our :ref:`users` section for instructions.

 .. image:: plex_install.png
    :scale: 80%